 New formulas happen all the time though!
 Anytime something changes in a process or a tweak is made to a formula, brands typically use it as an excuse to promote it with big “New, Better Formula” labels plastered on their products.
 So maybe there’s a good reason for the changes.
 I’m not out to bad mouth or degrade anyone.
 I wanted to post something once I received the images and reviewed the labels, but I only had one side of the story.

 Before I wrote this piece, I wanted to see if I could get answers.
-I knew, from other posts online, that Sarah Bowmar doesn’t take kindly to people asking too many questions regarding their products.
-I had to try though, so while I admit I may have catfished her a bit posing as a returning customer, I was still trying to gather information, if for no other reason than pure curiosity.
+I knew, from other posts online, that Sarah Bowmar doesn’t take kindly to people asking too many questions.
+I had to try though.
+So while I admit I may have catfished her a bit posing as a returning customer, I was still trying to gather information, if for no other reason than pure curiosity.
 Plus, if it was a reasonable reason for the formula change, I wanted to make sure I had that information to share.

 So, I sent the first message.
 Pretty straightforward, and lucky enough, I got a reply!

 So, she admits they switched manufacturers two years ago.
-Nothing wrong with switching manufacturers, that’s all part of business.
+Nothing is wrong with changing manufacturers, that’s all part of the business.
 However, her timeline of when they switched lines up with when people started complaining about the flavor.
 Also worth noting, look less at what she said and more into what she didn’t say.
-I asked if the formula changed and if I ordered now, would I be getting the same stuff I had a few years ago.
+I asked if the formula changed and if I ordered now, would I be getting the same stuff I had a few years ago?
 No answer.
-Instead, all I get is “the taste is better than ever” and an attempt to sell me on a sample pack.
+All I got was “the taste is better than ever” and an attempt to sell me a sample pack.

 So this time, I’m more direct.
 I want direct answers, so I go with direct questions.
 It took her only 2 hours to answer my first question.
 This time, my message was read, but I received no reply.
 Sarah Bowmar was leaving me on read.
 (But so far, I’m not blocked!)